gerth2/gerth2.github.io/_posts/2019-12-01-having_other_hobbies.md

 Salt plays a key role in pretty much any cooking.
 Sodium Chloride (and some of its chemical cousins) have a unique property of helping our tasetbuds sense the flavor of the food more easily.
 I think it opens up tissues on our tounge to help the tastebuds come into contact with flavor-laden molecules more readily, but I'm not sure.
 I'm an engineer, not a doctor.
 No matter, salt makes things taste good.

-The technique I use for flavoring meat was almost entirely learned from THAT GUY "meathead", from his website [amazingribs.com](https://www.amazingribs.com) and his book [INSERT BOOK NAME HERE](INSERT BOOK LINK HERE), which both my wife and I refer to as "the Meat Bible".
+The technique I use for flavoring meat was almost entirely learned from [Craig Goldwyn (a.k.a.
+"Meathead")](https://en.wikipedia.org/wiki/Meathead_Goldwyn), from his website [amazingribs.com](https://www.amazingribs.com) and his book [The Science of Great Barbecue and Grilling](https://www.amazon.com/Meathead-Science-Great-Barbecue-Grilling/dp/054401846X/), which both my wife and I refer to as "the Meat Bible".
 He's an awesome and super-technical cook, the kind of guy I learn well from.

 The basic process relies on the fact that _salt will dissolve and penetrate into the meat_, while _spices sit on the outside_.
 Therefor, I will unwrap, dry off, and salt the meat a good 12 hours prior to cooking.
 I'll leave it (uncovered) in the fridge the whole time.
 In addition to the flavoring penetrating deep into the meat, it helps draw out water, which speeds the cooking process later on.
 Usually, this will all occurr in the evening before the day of the meat smoke.

 THen, the morning of the meat smoke, I'll wake up, make a pot of coffee, wheel out and fire up the smoker, pull the meat from the fridge, and coat liberally in a rub of sugar and spices (no additional salt!).
 Exactly what you put in the rub is definitely up to you.
 If you purchase Meathead's book, you'll see a number of awesome examples - these are where I started.
 However, my current recipie is.... pretty undocumented.
 I really should write it down.
 I know it consists of:

-1) A good hunk of brown sugar, paprika, and garlic powder
+1. A good hunk of brown sugar, paprika, and garlic powder
-2) A bit less of cumin, onion powder, and black pepper
+2. A bit less of cumin, onion powder, and black pepper
-3) Sprinklings of cayanne, dry mustard, cinnamon, and rosemary
+3. Sprinklings of cayanne, dry mustard, cinnamon, and rosemary
-4) Other stuff (varies batch to batch)
+4. Other stuff (varies batch to batch)

 The take-away - there's lots of bad answers (ex: _all cloves_), but many more good answers.
 Really, just keep mixing something till it tastes good to you.
 The only definition of good barbacue is whatever tastes good to you.
 If it tases good, go with it!